Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Introduction

 The subscript $r$ indicates that the `neighborhood' of alternative models, $\mathcal{U}_r(P)$, is often defined in terms of an error tolerance, $r>0$.
 For our purposes, the appropriate notion of neighborhood will be expressed in terms of relative entropy, which can be interpreted as measuring the loss of information due to uncertainties.
 We do not discuss in full generality how to choose the tolerance level $r$ but there are cases where one has enough information about the `true' model to choose an appropriate tolerance; see Section \ref{sec:rel_ent}.

-\begin{remark} Note that in \req{main_problem1}, and the remainder of this paper, we consider the case where the quantity-of-interest is the expected value of some function, but extentions of these ideas to other quantities-of-interest are possible \cite{DKPR}. \end{remark}
+\begin{remark} Note that in \req{main_problem1}, and the remainder of this paper, we consider the case where the quantity-of-interest is the expected value of some function, but extensions of these ideas to other quantities of interest are possible \cite{DKPR}. \end{remark}

-There are classical inequalities addressing \req{main_problem1} (ex: Csiszar-Kullback-Pinsker, Le Cam, Scheff{\'e}, etc.), but they exhibit poor scaling properties with problem dimension and/or in the infinite time limit.
-This problem is addressed by using tight information inequalities based on the Gibbs variational principle base and that are summarized in Section \ref{sec:UQ_background}.
-See \cite{KRW} for a detailed discussion of these issues.

-The innovation of the present work is the use of functional inequalities in combination with the above mentioned variational approach to \req{main_problem1}, thereby resulting in UQ bounds for Markov processes in the long-time regime.
-More specifically, given a continuous-time Markov process $(X_t,P^\mu)$ with initial distribution $\mu$ and stationary distribution $\mu^*$, and an alternative (not-necessarily Markov) process $(X_t,\widetilde P^{\widetilde \mu})$, we consider the problem of bounding the bias when the finite-time averages are computed by sampling from the alternative process:
+More specifically, here we work with a Markov process $(X_t,P^\mu)$ with initial distribution $\mu$ and stationary distribution $\mu^*$, and compare it to an alternative (not necessarily Markov) process $(X_t,\widetilde P^{\widetilde \mu})$; we study the problem of bounding the bias when the finite-time averages of a real-valued observable, $f$, are computed by sampling from the alternative process: